scriptingxss/owasp-fstm/README.md

 If possible, identify a vulnerability within startup scripts to obtain persistent access to a device across reboots.
 Such vulnerabilities arise when startup scripts reference, [symbolically link](https://www.chromium.org/chromium-os/chromiumos-design-docs/hardening-against-malicious-stateful-data), or depend on code located in untrusted mounted locations such as SD cards, and flash volumes used for storage data outside of root filesystems.

-## **Runtime analysis**
+## **[Stage 8] Runtime analysis**

 Runtime analysis involves attaching to a running process or binary while a device is running in its normal or emulated environment.
 Basic runtime analysis steps are provided below:

 1. `sudo chroot . ./qemu-arch -L <optionalLibPath> -g <gdb_port> <binary>`
 2. Attach gdb-multiarch or use IDA to emulate the binary
-3. Set breakpoints for functions identified during step 4 such as memcpy, strncpy, strcmp, etc.
+3. Set breakpoints for functions identified during stage 4 such as memcpy, strncpy, strcmp, etc.
-4. Execute large payload strings to identify overflows or process crashes using a fuzzer
+4. Execute large payload strings to identify overflows or process crashes using a fuzzer while attached to the target process
-5. Move to step 8 if a vulnerability is identified
+5. Move to stage 9 if a vulnerability is identified

-Tools that may be helpful are \(non-exhaustive\):
+Tools that may be helpful are (non-exhaustive):

 * gdb-multiarch
 * [Peda](https://github.com/longld/peda)